Tanmay8275987417/Deep-Learning-Iris-Dataset-classification-using-ANN/README.md

 ## Information about Data

-The Iris dataset has 150 observations or Rows and 5 atttibutes or Columns of Iris Flowers.
+The IRIS dataset has 150 observations or Rows and 5 atttibutes or Columns of Iris Flowers.

 First four columns are - **Sepal Length, Sepal Width , Petal Length, Petal Width**, all are in cm.